 This course is a refresher on basic writing skills, covering strategies on effective business writing (letters, emails, reports, minutes), and integrating principles of effective business communication and nuances of business etiquette.
-This course is for Level G3, G4, and G5 students.

-Prerequisite:

 G3 students must first take ESG-032, ESP-034, and ESB-044.

-G4 students must first take ESB-044

-G5 students must first take ESB-044